simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-micropython/display/display-06-display-custom-image.md

 ![quiz-custom-image-microbit](assets/quiz-custom-image-microbit.png)

-Which of the snippets for a custom image is used for the image above?
+Which of the following code snippets is used to create the custom image above?